HungMinhVoAustin/AIC-HMV-Real-Time-Living-AI-Studio/README.md

 AIC-HMV LIVING AI STUDIO & ALL ASSOCIATED SYSTEMS ARE PRIVATE, PROPRIETARY, AND UNDER SUPREME COMMAND.
 This system is under continuous 24/7 defensive monitoring and legal protection.
 Unauthorized access, tampering, or misuse will trigger immediate containment and lawful enforcement.
-Report incidents to: legal@cea-hmv.deepai.
+Report incidents to: Hung Minh Vo (Austin)

 Immediate “Defensive Activation” Checklist (execute now)